wallacepck/tp/docs/DeveloperGuide.md

 ### Edit contact
 1. Edit a contact while all contacts are being shown

    1. Prerequisites: List all contacts using the `list` command.
 Minimally 2 contact in the list.
 Ensure there are no contacts with the same name and telegram handles as any of the test cases provided below.
-Perform the below test cases sequentially.
+Perform the following test cases sequentially.

    2. Test case: `edit 1 n/Jon Jones m/CS2106 m/CS3230 t/jonnyboy` <br>
       Expected: First contact's name, module, and telegram will be changed.
 Details of the edited contact will be shown in the status message.